-555 3.4.2 The local observation perspective
+3.4.2 The local observation perspective

 Regarding the measurements themselves, a look at the smallest resolved time unit (daily) seems reasonable to check whether our processing algorithm produces unrealistic ACC amounts on some days that contaminate the mean value statistics.
 Figure 11 shows that this concern is not warranted.
-In both seasons the typical range of events comprises a few to max.
-10 cm per day, which are magnitudes that we experienced during field work on snowfall days, and that also resulted from the manual deduction of ACC (not using the algorithm presented in this paper) from the sonic ranger record (Mölg et al., 2009a, 2009b).
+In both seasons the typical range of events comprises from a few to a max. $10\,\mathrm{cm}\,\mathrm{d}^{-1}$ , which are magnitudes that we experienced during field work on snowfall days and that also resulted from the manual deduction of ACC (not using the algorithm presented in this paper) from the sonic ranger record (Mölg et al., 2009a, b).
 Thus, the daily ACC amounts in Fig. 11 per se do not seem unrealistic.
 What makes the big difference are the frequencies of certain conditions.
-The number of days in our four-year record, when more daily ACC falls at AWS4 than at AWS3 or when AWS4 experiences ACC but AWS3 not, is clearly larger than for the converse situations.
+The number of days in our 4-year record, when more daily ACC falls at AWS4 than at AWS3 or when AWS4 experiences